Home to pristine coastlines, untamed wilderness and unique flora and fauna, Kangaroo Island offers up a bounty of nature’s best produce.

 5. Clifford’s Honey Farm, Haines

 Kangaroo Island produces the purest form of Ligurian honey in the world, brought to the island by European beekeepers in 1881 in a move that inadvertently saved this northern Italy bee species.
 One of the best places to taste the island’s famous Ligurian products is at Clifford’s Honey Farm gate, where honey stars in everything from honey pots, mead, candles, ice cream, drinks and cosmetics.
 Learn about beekeeping, see a working hive, then taste your way through premium honey ranges to choose your favourite to take home.
 Be sure to also stop off at Island Beehive and stock up on their famous honey mead after a tasting and tour.

 For good coffee, always go where the locals go.
 In this case it's Cactus in Kingscote.
 The coffee is smooth and perfect every time, the food is bursting with flavour and the setting is a mix between laid back Tulum, Mexico vibes with a kick of country KI.
 Dishing up breakfast and lunch 7 days a week, the food is generous, fresh and delicious with a menu spanning fully loaded big breakfasts, and pancakes to pastas, dumplings and curries.

 People flock to Emu Bay Lavender Farm for the iconic, lavender-infused scones that are pumped out of the oven all day.
 Smothered with house-made lavender jam and a generous helping of cream, they are certainly worth the drive alone, but there's also plenty of other tasty morsels on the menu to satisfy hungry travellers.
-The curry is famous on the island.
-Surrounded by rows of lavender and with a range of lavender products made on site for sale, it's a must visit on Kangaroo Island.
+Surrounded by rows of lavender and with a range of lavender products sold onsite, this floral, foodie destination is not to be missed.